Minecraft: Survival mode

-In survival mode, players have to gather natural resources such as wood and stone found in the environment in order to craft certain blocks and items.
-Depending on the difficulty, monsters spawn in darker areas outside a certain radius of the character, requiring players to build a shelter at night.
+In Survival mode, players have to gather natural resources such as wood and stone found in the environment in order to craft certain blocks and items.
+Depending on the difficulty, monsters spawn in darker areas outside a certain radius of the character, requiring players to build a shelter in order to survive at night.
 The mode also has a health bar which is depleted by attacks from mobs, falls, drowning, falling into lava, suffocation, starvation, and other events.
-Players also have a hunger bar, which must be periodically refilled by eating food in-game (except in peaceful difficulty).
-If the hunger bar is depleted, automatic healing will stop and eventually health will deplete.
-Health replenishes when players have a nearly full hunger bar or continuously on peaceful difficulty.
+Players also have a hunger bar, which must be periodically refilled by eating food in-game unless the player is playing on peaceful difficulty.
+If the hunger bar is empty, the player starves.
+Health replenishes when players have a full hunger bar or continuously on peaceful.

-Players can craft a wide variety of items in Minecraft.
-Craftable items include armor, which mitigates damage from attacks; weapons (such as swords or axes), which allows monsters and animals to be killed more easily; and tools (such as pickaxes or hoes), which break certain types of blocks more quickly.
-Some items have multiple tiers depending on the material used to craft them, with higher-tier items being more effective and durable.
-Players can construct furnaces, which can cook food, process ores, and convert materials into other materials.
-Players may also exchange goods with a villager (NPC) through a trading system, which involves trading emeralds for different goods and vice versa.

-The game has an inventory system, allowing players to carry a limited number of items.
-Upon dying, items in the players' inventories are dropped unless the game is reconfigured not to do so.
-Players then re-spawn at their spawn point, which by default is where players first spawn in the game and can be reset by sleeping in a bed or using a respawn anchor.
-Dropped items can be recovered if players can reach them before they disappear or despawn after 5 minutes.
-Players may acquire experience points by killing mobs and other players, mining, smelting ores, breeding animals, and cooking food.
+Upon losing all health, players die.
+The items in the players' inventories are dropped unless the game is reconfigured not to do so.
+Players then re-spawn at their spawn point, which by default is where players first spawn in the game and can be changed by sleeping in a bed or using a respawn anchor.
+Dropped items can be recovered if players can reach them before they despawn after 5 minutes.
+Players may acquire experience points (commonly referred to as "xp" or "exp") by killing mobs and other players, mining, smelting ores, animal breeding, and cooking food.
 Experience can then be spent on enchanting tools, armor and weapons.
 Enchanted items are generally more powerful, last longer, or have other special effects.

+The game features two more game modes based on Survival, known as Hardcore mode and Adventure mode.
+Hardcore mode plays identically to Survival mode, but with the game's difficulty setting locked to "Hard" and with permadeath, forcing them to delete the world or explore it as a spectator after dying.
+Adventure mode was added to the game in a post-launch update, and prevents the player from directly modifying the game's world.
+It was designed primarily for use in custom maps, allowing map designers to let players experience it as intended.

 Creative mode

-In creative mode, players have access to nearly all resources and items in the game through the inventory menu and can place or remove them instantly.
-Players can toggle the ability to fly freely around the game world at will, and their characters do not take any damage and are not affected by hunger.
+In Creative mode, players have access to an infinite number of all resources and items in the game through the inventory menu and can place or mine them instantly.
+Players can toggle the ability to fly freely around the game world at will, and their characters usually do not take any damage nor are affected by hunger.
 The game mode helps players focus on building and creating projects of any size without disturbance.